calyau/maxima/share/contrib/sarag/readme.txt

 The library contains some settings in the file "settings.mac".

-The settings and their default values are:
+The main settings and their default values are:

 - DEFAULT_VERBOSITY [0 (non-verbose)] (**)
 Verbosity level of the commands.